 This divine dessert pleases the senses from taste, to sight, to smell, and smooth-as-silk texture.
 Bright orange, offering the scent of heavy sweetness, warm spices, and luscious juice, Baked Peaches with Vanilla, Nutmeg, and Cloves is sure to have you begging for more.
-This distinctly divine dessert hints that a gourmet chef prepared it lovingly.
+This heavenly dessert hints that a gourmet chef prepared it lovingly.
 And I'm sure you will!
 The secret is that this recipe couldn't be more simple, and isn't simplicity the most elegant of all?
 Don't be fooled by this exquisite recipe and believe for a moment it's all for the delectable tastes!
 It is, of course, but has an abundance of benefits that make it a beautifully healthy dessert.

 Warm Your Toes, Warm Your Nose